-data flows between the EU and the non-EU Parties to the Convention, ensure compliance of EU Member States with their international obligations under the Convention and enable future accession of the EU to the Convention.
+contribute to the promotion of EU data protection standards at global level, facilitate data flows between the EU and the non-EU Parties to the Convention, ensure compliance of EU Member States with their international obligations under the Convention and enable future accession of the EU to the Convention.

-- (6) The Union cannot sign or ratify the amending Protocol, as under the current Convention 108 only States are Parties. - (7) Member States should therefore be authorised to sign the amending Protocol, acting jointly in the interests of the Union.
+- (6) The Union cannot sign or ratify the amending Protocol, as under the current Convention 108 only States are Parties. - (7) Member States should therefore be authorised to ratify the amending Protocol, acting jointly in the interests of the Union.